arpanpoudel/SRMRI/README.md

 ### Download and Setup

 1. **Download the Dataset**:
-   The dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/17XEkO3gwgIjxiH4gn3EBBwMmh8pKnoYi/view?usp=sharing).
+   The dataset can be downloaded from.
    The archive is organized into training and testing sets, with separate folders for high-resolution (HR) and low-resolution (LR) (after registration; You can also download the LR image slices without registration placed on different zip file) images.
 Each image is stored as a `.npy` file, named in the format `subject_name_slice.npy`, ensuring traceability to the original subject and slice information.

    The folder structure after extraction should look like this: